Strong convergence of tamed theta scheme for superlinearly growing McKean-Vlasov NSDDEs driven by fractional Brownian motions: introduction

+This paper's main contributions are outlined below: \begin{itemize} \item Unlike the prior work (e.g., \cite{WXT25, GGL25}) that only considers super-linear growth in the delay term, we analyze McKean-Vlasov equations driven by fractional Brownian motion where the drift coefficient itself exhibits super-linear growth.
+We prove the core properties of such equations, representing a significant advance in this field.

+\item By a delicate analysis involving the fractional It\^{o} formula and intricate inequality techniques, we investigate the properties of the solution, the propagation of chaos in associated particle systems, and the convergence of the proposed numerical scheme. \end{itemize}

-The structure of the rest of the paper is as follows.
-In Section 2, the mathematical preliminaries on the McKean-Vlasov NSDDEs with superlinear growth driven by fractional Brownian motion are presented.
-In Section 3, existence and uniqueness of the solution is given.
-In Section 4, the propagation of chaos for this model is also analyzed.
-In Section 5, the EM scheme is established and the strong convergence rate is given.
+The rest of the paper is organized as follows.
+Section 2 presents the mathematical preliminaries, including key definitions and lemmas for McKean-Vlasov NSDDEs with super-linear growth driven by fractional Brownian motion.
+Section 3 establishes the existence and uniqueness of the solution.
+In Section 4, we analyze the propagation of chaos in the particle system associated with our model.
+Finally, Section 5 introduces the tamed theta EM scheme and derives its strong convergence rate.